 Phil from the safety hub. over 6 years ago

 Malta is the safest and friendliest place on earth, Locals are generally always polite and respect foreigners!!
-They have a very high standard of health care and are much more polite than italians or british for that matter!!! about 6 years agoAnswered by Chris Valletta via WorldNomads.com
+They have a very high standard of health care and are much more polite than italians or british for that matter!!! over 6 years agoAnswered by Chris Valletta via WorldNomads.com